 “It is to be expected,” said Dr. Abbas, to Amanda’s parents.
 “She will experience a second puberty.
 Bear in mind that hormone treatments can cause moodiness.
 Her mood swings will rise and fall like the ocean tide.
 Just be supportive and prepare for the ride.”

 “When should she return to social media?”
-Marilyn asked, she and the doctor ignoring Tyrone.
+Marilyn asked, she and the doctor ignored Tyrone.
 “I had her close all her accounts.
 Now she wants to open new ones to track down old friends.”
 The doctor took his time with his response, genuinely searching deep in his mind for the correct answer.

 “But she is so persistent,” Marilyn said, frustration driving her voice a little higher.
 Taking deep breaths of the cool conditioned air of the doctor’s office, Marilyn tried to wish away the heat of the hot flash she was about to experience.
-Ty, working on the road so often, never noticed the signs of her menopause, but she knew the doctor would.
+Ty, working on the road so often, never noticed the signs of her menopause, but she felt the doctor would.
 Dr. Abbas looked at Marilyn with concerned eyes, then took over the conversation about Amanda.

-“Tell her I advised to wait just a little longer.
-The ideal time to start social media in her case is when she can friend a lot of new people, not just old ones for support.
+“Tell her I’m advising her to wait just a little longer.
+The ideal time to start social media in her case is when she can follow a lot of new friends, not just old ones for support.
 The past few months have been very traumatic for someone of such a young age.”

 “May I also suggest that when talking to Amanda, you stay in the present.”
 Looking at both parents, he continued.
 “Try not to say things like when you were Adam, or when you were a boy because Amanda feels she has always been a girl and has come out as such.
 Avoid referencing gender when talking about the past by using other frames of reference.
 For instance, say when you were a child, or when you were at your old school.
 If you must reference male gender, say before you began transitioning.”
-Directing attention to Tyrone, the doctor finished saying, “or say before you shared your true gender with me.”
+Directing attention to Tyrone, the doctor emphasized saying, “or say before you shared your true gender with me.”

 Impatient, Tyrone asked, “are we done?”

 “Just do the best you can.
 It will help Amanda immensely.”
 The doctor reached out to shake Tyrone’s hand, but Ty just turned his back and walked away.
-Marilyn, trying to cover for Ty’s rudeness, grabbed Dr. Abbas hand and shook it vigorously before it could return to the doctors side.
+Marilyn, trying to cover for Ty’s rudeness, grabbed Dr. Abbas’s hand and shook it vigorously before it could return to the doctor’s side.

-The first bus arriving at the stop Amanda took.
+The first bus to arrive near the school Amanda took.
 Its final destination was Central Light Rail Station, which was fine by her.
-By the time she reached the last stop, school would be over for the day.
+By the time she reached the last stop class would be over for the day.
 She would not look out of place in her uniform away from school in the late afternoon.

 “This is Seth.
-You know what to do,” she heard the recording say in his voice, his wonderful voice.
+You know what to do,” she heard the recording say in his voice, his incredible voice.
 Amanda dropped the call without leaving a message.
 She popped two more pills, washing them down with the last of the bottled water.

 Putting on her headphones, she drowned out the noisy traffic by listening to her favorite song, What You Want, by The John Butler Trio.
 She closed her eyes and listened to the lyrics while thinking about Seth.

 Copyright © 2018 Darnell Cureton.
 All Rights Reserved